fgarzadeleon/Games/giants-causeway/rules.md

 ## Pieces

 Each player has 2 giants and three spellstones.
 Spellstones prevent the movement of giants in specific ways.
-The *trapping* giant can prevent an adjacent giant to move and a *spikey* giant does not allow giants to walk on top of it.
+The *trapping* giant can prevent an adjacent giant to move and a *spikey* giant does not allow giants to leap on top of it.

 ## How a giant moves